luciotato/waitfor/README.md

 Wait.for
 =======
+Sequential programming for node.js, end of callback hell.

-Simple, straightforward abstraction over Fibers, end of callback hell.
+Simple, straightforward abstraction over Fibers.

-By using **wait.for**, you can call any nodejs standard async function in sequential/SYNC mode, waiting for result data, without blocking node's event loop (thanks to fibers)
+By using **wait.for**, you can call any nodejs standard async function in sequential/Sync mode, waiting for result data, without blocking node's event loop (thanks to fibers)

-A nodejs standard async function is a function in wich the last parameter is: callback function(err,data)
+A nodejs standard async function is a function in wich the last parameter is a callback: function(err,data)

 Advantages:
-* Avoid callback hell / pyramid of doom
+* Avoid callback hell / piramyd of doom
 * Simpler, sequential programming when required, without blocking node's event loop (thanks to fibers)
 * Simpler, try-catch exception programming. (default callback handler is: if (err) throw err; else return data)
 * You can also launch multiple parallel non-concurrent fibers.